lmc-eu/code-quality-tools/packages/eslint-config-base/README.md

 ## Shared Rules

-These rules are meant to be shared across all ESLint rulesets.
+These rules are meant to be shared across all ESLint rule sets.

 > Generally you should not need to install or extend from these files as they are automatically included in their respective environment-specific configurations.
 >
-> See [@lmc-eu/code-quality-tools][cqt-home] for a full showdown of available rulesets.
+> See [@lmc-eu/code-quality-tools][cqt-home] for a full showdown of available rule sets.

 ## Configurations